574118090/cs_paper_catcher/README.md

 ## Supported Source for Parsing and Download

-Currently, the following source are supported for parsing and downloading papers:
+Currently, the following source are supported for downloading papers:

 - **ACL**
 - **NeuralPS**(from Openreview)